Version

 1. Navigate to the CloverDX Server BYOL offering on the Azure Marketplace and use the GET IT NOW button on the offering’s marketplace page.
 Accept the Terms and Conditions and proceed with the Continue button.

-2. You were redirected to the CloverDX Server BYOL offering inside Azure Portal.
+2. You were redirected to the CloverDX Server BYOL offering inside the Azure Portal.
 To proceed, click the Create button.
 This will launch the wizard where you can configure the server deployment.

 marketplace azure wizard